 In the 1990’s, Newcrest Mining Ltd and Franco-Nevada Corporation each explored for the extension of the Navajo vein encountering several drill intercepts grading over one oz per tonne Au.
 Because down-hole surveys were not conducted on most historic drill holes, demonstrating continuity of the vein extension proved elusive.

-Novo thinks the Navajo vein extension will display similar continuity and widths (1-3 m) to the historic Navajo vein which was mined in the 1880’s.
+The Navajo vein extension may display similar continuity and widths (1-3 m) to the historic Navajo vein which was mined in the 1880’s.
 The target is approximately one km long and lies under a veneer of alluvium ranging from 10-130 m thick.
 Historic drilling indicates the vein begins immediately beneath the pediment surface and extends for depths of at least 200 m below it.